isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 even those with strong type systems.
 The ability to do so is known as *dependent typing.*

-In order to use `IsEven` as a subset, it must return some sort of "usable" type when its argument is even, and an of "unusable" type otherwise.
+In order to use `type:IsEven` as a subset, it must return some sort of "usable" type when its argument is even, and an of "unusable" type otherwise.
 We can take this function idea literally if we'd please, given the existence of some usable and unusable types: